josephburnett/hive-jam/README.md

 # Architecture

-Sonic Jam is a framework for controlling Sonic Pi.
+Hive Jam is a framework for controlling Sonic Pi.
 It uses a single live-loop to sweep through a data structure, dispatching parameterized calls to the Sonic Pi functions `synth` and `sample` on the beat.

 ## Data model and state